zevenet/zproxy/tests/functional/README.md

 ## test.in

-Several directives have been created, these can execute requests (curl, average, wrk, benchmark) or apply configuration (ctl, reload) or control actions (wait, killbg).
+Several directives have been created, these can execute requests (curl, average, wrk, benchmark) or apply configuration (ctl, reload) or control actions (wait, killwrk).

 ### wait